prak-272/Problem-Solving/homework/Searching-III/Readme.md

-It has solutions for Searching-III
+It has solutions for Searching-III homework.